-There are a lot of misconceptions about constipation and its significance in babies.
+There are a lot of misconceptions about constipation and what it means in babies.

-Because breastmilk is such a nutritious substance, sometimes almost all of it is absorbed, leaving little to move through the digestive tract.
-Stools may be infrequent -- perfectly normal breastfed infants may only have a bowel movement once a week.
-Other infants just have a slower (but completely normal) gut, so they also go infrequently.
-However, if your baby seems to be in pain or you have any concerns, call your health care provider.
+Because breastmilk is so nutritious, sometimes almost all of it is absorbed, leaving little to move through the digestive tract.
+Stools may come only once in a while -- perfectly normal breastfed infants may only have a bowel movement once a week.
+Other infants just have a slower (but completely normal) gut, so they don't go very often.
+However, if your baby seems to be in pain or you have any concerns, call your doctor.

-Prolonged, severe constipation rarely has a medical cause (for example, the muscles in the intestine don't work or there is some sort of blockage), while infrequent, hard stools are very common.
+Lasting, severe constipation rarely has a medical cause (for example, the muscles in the intestine don't work or there is some sort of blockage), while occasional, hard stools are very common.

 Tips for Easing Baby's Constipation

 - Try a different brand of formula -- after checking with your doctor -- if you're bottle feeding.
-(Constipation should never be considered a reason to discontinue breastfeeding.)
+(Constipation should never be considered a reason to stop breastfeeding.)

 - Add a little non-absorbable sugar or dark fruit (prune or pear) juice to your baby's formula.
-Or just give some extra water (if your baby is older than 4 months) or electrolyte solution between feedings, especially in hot weather.
+Or just give some extra water (if your baby is older than 4 months) -- no more than 1-2 ounces per day.

-- Remember that most babies with infrequent BMs are not truly "constipated" and nothing needs to be done.
+- Remember that most babies with occasional BMs are not truly "constipated" and nothing needs to be done.

 When to Worry About Baby's Constipation

-Contact your pediatrician if the infrequent, hard stools seem to be causing significant discomfort to your baby.
-But keep in mind that infrequent but soft, easy-to-pass BMs are not constipation and rarely require intervention.
+Contact your pediatrician if the occasional, hard stools seem to be causing a lot of discomfort to your baby.
+But keep in mind that occasional but soft, easy-to-pass poops are not constipation and rarely require help.